goodyonsen/Cyclistic-Bike-Share/README.md

 #### The original project is at:
   * https://www.kaggle.com/emirhanb/google-da-capstone-project-bike-share-analysis/notebook

-#### See, "- DATA SOURCES:" section in the .Rmd for the urls of the data used.
+#### URLs to the data sources may be found at the "- DATA SOURCES:" section in the .Rmd